Retired priest no longer faces DUI charges in fatal Orland Park hit-and-run

 Burak is accused of striking Margaret "Rone" Leja and Elizabeth Kosteck as they were all leaving a Christmas party on Dec.
 4 at 39 Orland Square Drive.

-Burak reportedly said he thought he had hit a curb before leaving the scene.
-He blamed medication for glaucoma and Parkinson’s disease, and admitted to having a cocktail and glass of wine at the party.
+Though we feel exceedingly grateful for the many years we have shared with Rone, we remain heartbroken that she was needlessly taken far too early.
+This horrible crash reinforces the need for continued diligence in preventing impaired driving and encouraging sensible decision making.

-A civil lawsuit filed was filed on behalf of Leja’s brother earlier this month accuses Burak of negligence and seeks unspecified damages.
+The state’s attorney’s office said the more serious charge against Burak still stands, leaving the scene of a fatal accident, a class one felony.

-Burak is due back in court in March.
+Burak pleaded not guilty to that charge and is due back in court in March.